 Mr. Jackson’s classroom has become a place of remembrance for many of his students.
 From handprints and kind words on the walls to senior photos and drawings left on ceiling tiles, his room has become a living testament to the positive impact he’s had on generations of Durango students.
 “It means the world to me that they want to be a part of my world and my future,” he said, referring to the mementos left by past students.
 “Some of these students were from years ago, and yet I can still look up here and see them and immediately see their faces.
 It brings back memories, so it’s kind of like my own photo album to remember the students I’ve had.”

-As the end of this school year draws near, the reality of Mr. Jackson’s retirement is setting in.
-With just a few months left before he steps into a well-deserved retirement, he’s slowly starting to take down the memories that fill his classroom.
+As the end of this school year draws near, the reality of Mr. Jackson’s full retirement in the Spring of 2026 is setting in.
+He’s slowly starting to take down the memories that fill his classroom.
 “I hope whoever gets this classroom next keeps the handprints and words of the students and even adds on to them,” he said, expressing his desire for future students to continue building upon his legacy.

 Former student Shayla Walker, a 2014 graduate, recalls how Mr. Jackson’s influence extended far beyond the classroom: “As someone who struggled with knowing how to study or excel in high school, Mr. Jackson took the time to show me specifically how to study to be successful and taught techniques when he saw I was struggling.
 I was able to use these skills all the way through college and still use them in my profession today.”
 She added, “Jackson gave me the courage and the belief in myself that I could pursue and excel in whatever path I took.
 Without him, I’m sure I would have not had the confidence going into college that I did.”